History modes#

 • Can be bootstrapped within minutes, thanks to a rolling snapshot import.

-• The node is not able to query block information of balances and staking rights before the current checkpoint.
+• The node is not able to query block information of balances and staking rights before the current savepoint.

 • The node does not help other nodes to bootstrap as it is not able to send the whole chain history.